-Eventually, Fido was able to settle down and de-stress, with some immediate help from a doggie sedative.
+Eventually, Fido was able to settle down and de-stress, with some initial help from a doggie sedative.
 The pinched nerve in his spine ultimately relaxed, and his constant fear of the next jolt of agony subsided.
-He had a comfortable trip the rest of the way home.
+We were able to help him interrupt the stress-pain cycle, and he had a comfortable trip the rest of the way home.

 Sadly, two months after returning to Michigan, we had to put our cherished companion down.
 One morning his back legs stopped working, and we determined that his pain in living was greater than the heartsickness we would suffer from saying goodbye.

 Norma and I gently petted him and whispered to him and cried like babies while our new vet of two months administered the barbiturate cocktail.
 Our precious family member drifted into a peaceful, permanent sleep.
-When it was over, we left through a back exit designed especially for newly mourning pet owners, so we wouldn’t have to tearfully face those happy humans in the waiting room whose pets were still with them.
-When Fido’s ashes came via FedEx, we spread them over his favorite swimming pond near my parents’ house where he had spent many happy hours retrieving tennis balls from the water.
+When it was over, we left through a back exit designed especially for newly mourning pet owners, so we wouldn’t have to face those happy humans in the waiting room whose animal loved ones were still with them.
+When Fido’s ashes came via FedEx, we spread them over his favorite swimming hole where he had spent many happy hours retrieving tennis balls from the water.